makerdao/dss-kiln/README.md

 ##### `scope` (Default: `3600`, i.e 1 hour)

 The number of seconds to quote average price.
+Warning - a low `scope` increases the susceptibility to oracle manipulation attacks.

 ##### `yen` (Default: `1000000000000000000`, i.e WAD, or 100%)